 Vicky Pepys is a PR and fashion writer.
 She lives in Slaley with husband Simon Young, co-owner of RE in Corbridge…

 Three great things about living here >>

 - Corbridge is a bustling little town (a former Roman supply fort) with a village identity; lots of independent retailers means that it’s quite a unique and interesting mix.
-We like The Cookshop (which must hold over 1,000 different food utensils) Stobo’s for fruit and veg; The Forum for stationary and arts supplies and the variety and novelty value of being somewhere that isn’t a typical high street.
+We like Corbridge Cookshop (which must hold over 1,000 different food utensils), Stobo & Son for fruit and veg, The Forum for stationary and arts supplies and the variety and novelty value of being somewhere that isn’t a typical high street.
 Fashion, jewellery, art, a deli, teashops, a specialist chocolatier and a perfumery are mixed up amongst the dentist, the vet, the chemist, the post office, the butcher.
 If you’re in a hurry you can get all you need within the vicinity of two little streets.
 If on a rare sauntering kind of day you can wander around for hours and still not see everything.
 It’s been a perfect location for RE.

-- If we go out to eat we like The Feathers at Hedley on the Hill (they’re very into local food supplies) or The Barrasford Arms at, erm, Barrasford, posh food beautifully presented and a great atmosphere.
-We like the welcome in The Black Bull in Corbridge; if the farmers go there it must be good we’ve found.
+- If we go out to eat we like The Feathers at Hedley on the Hill (they’re very into local food supplies) or The Barrasford Arms for posh food, beautifully-presented and a great atmosphere.
+We like the welcome in The Black Bull in Corbridge – if the farmers go there it must be good we’ve found.